SmartDataAnalytics/Jassa-UI-Angular/jassa-ui-angular-edit/README.md

 * Widgets for geometry and input
 * Annotations for syncing values between models

-At present, this * (/jassa-ui-angular-dissemination/documents/2015-geoknow-spatial-authoring-widget-set-D4.2.1.pdf)[GeoKnow Deliverable] explains the concepts best.
+At present, this * [/jassa-ui-angular-dissemination/documents/2015-geoknow-spatial-authoring-widget-set-D4.2.1.pdf](GeoKnow Deliverable) explains the concepts best.
 We will move the documentation to Github pages soon.

 ## Build the demo
-Check out this repository and go to the folder (demo/rex/demo1)[demo/rex/demo1]
+Check out this repository and go to the folder [demo/rex/demo1](demo/rex/demo1)

 Run
 ```bash